Alberto Gonzalez, Ph.D.

 He is co-author of Intercultural Communication for Everyday Life (2e, 2023), and co-editor of Intercultural Memories: Contested Places, Spaces, and Stories (2021).

-González is currently Past President of the Central States Communication Association.
-He has served as the Chair of NCA’s International and Intercultural Communication Division.
+González served as President of the Central States Communication Association and he served as the Chair of NCA’s International and Intercultural Communication Division.
 From 2007-2012 he served as Chair of NCA’s Affirmative Action & Intercaucus Committee.

 Education: